 There is a little shop in the grounds of the villa where you can purchase some surprisingly lovely souvenirs and books, but no café or restaurant on-site.
 My recommendation is to visit in the late morning, spend around around an hour and a half touring the buildings and strolling the harbourside gardens, and then meander along the coast to lunch at one of the many restaurants situated along the harbour at Beaulieu-sur-Mer.

-My particular favourite is the African Queen, where you can enjoy a leisurely lunch along with some delicious French wine, before heading home for a relaxing afternoon in Villefranche.
-Sublime ...
-X
+My particular favourite is the African Queen, where you can enjoy a leisurely lunch along with some delicious French wine, before heading home for a relaxing afternoon in Villefranche ot a visit to bustling Antibes.

 Want to travel with an onboard bag, but not sure how to manage it?
 Download my free Onboard Bag Travel Checklist